-To help user growth, I work on connecting our 1.94 Million users, even when they’re not on Facebook.
+To help user growth, I worked on the notifications system that reaches over 2 billion users.
 Facebook is one of the largest senders of notifications, and my role is to create a dialog with users through push notifications, SMS, email, and exploratory channels.
 I also map the end-to-end experiences from the circumstances in which a user receives a notification to the resulting landing experience.

 As Facebook grows and introduces many new features, users may feel overwhelmed by the notifications they receive.
 If they feel too annoyed by some notifications they find irrelevant, they may turn off all push notifications and end up no longer receiving notifications they do care about.
 We set out to solve this issue for users with a two pronged approach: